Orange-OpenSource/hurl/RELEASING.md

 Used when you want to deliver a fix from a published release (tag).

-- Create a new branch `release/x.y.z` from desired tag `x.y.z` by increasing the patch version, for example `release/4.0.1` from tag `4.0.0`
+- Create a new branch `release/x.y.z` from desired tag `x.y.z` manually by increasing the patch version, for example `release/6.1.1` from tag `6.1.0`
+- Create your fix branch, work on it then merge it to the new fresh `release/x.y.z`
 - Run `release.yml` workflow on existing `release/x.y.z` branch
   - Fill `Desired delivery version` input your `x.y.z` version, it will:
     - Clean pending release
     - Checkout this new branch
     - Update all toml, crates, man and docs with `x.y.z`
     - Generate CHANGELOG
     - Commit all updates
     - Create the `x.y.z` tag
     - Create draft GitHub release `x.y.z`
     - Create PR from `release/x.y.z` to `master`
     - Publish the draft release
 - Change the release status from draft to public on github
 - Close the PR from `release/x.y.z` to `master` and manage it manually rebasing commits to reorder history and keep it linear